braedynl/CSE231-020-SS20/README.md

 The course follows a regular due date pattern.
 I have laid out the pattern below so that you can check when something is due for the week.
 Assignments listed supply links to the corresponding website they are hosted on.
-Watching the lecture videos a day before lab is merely a recommendation, and the Pre-Lab/Lab table cell has two different links.
+Watching the lecture videos and doing the pre-lab can be done at any point during the week as long as you do them before the in-class lab.

 **Project submissions are on Mimir.
 The project link provided in the table brings you to the introductory video/code.**